 Many years ago, when my daughter Emma was small, we kept a gratitude journal, the two of us, for a whole year.
 Every night we’d each write down something we were grateful for.
 I’d like to pretend this was my idea, but it wasn’t.
 Emma, who was six at the time, was inspired by something she saw on the Oprah show and suggested it.
 At her insistence, I bought a large book to record our thoughts.
 When we began I had no way of knowing how much we would both grow that year.
 Emma learned to find something to say thank you for, even on tough days, and I developed a whole new appreciation for the art of appreciation.
-In fact, I think gratitude is one of the most powerful forces there is, because, as Christian Northrup points out in the above quote, the act of being grateful opens you up to attract more of the very thing you’re grateful for.
+In fact, I think gratitude is one of the most powerful forces there is because the act of being grateful opens you up to attract more of the very thing you’re grateful for.

 Where your mind goes, your qi follows, as we say in Chinese medicine, meaning that what we focus on grows.
 So it makes sense to focus on the good things even in trying times.
 These days I genuinely believe that everything is unfolding as it’s supposed to, and even if I don’t understand life’s plan for me, I’ve got into the habit of saying thank you.
 Usually it’s the first thing I do when I wake up in the morning.
 I say thank you for my life, for all the things that brought me to the place I am now and for everything that will unfold in the future.
 I do this even on less good days.